 - 16. RU casing crew.
 Drift test and visually inspect casing and threads.
-Run ±1050 ft of 22-in.
-Grade B 114.8-lb/ft casing PEBFW with stab-in float shoe (no float collar).
+Run ±1050 ft of 22-in., Grade B, 114.8-lb/ft casing PEBFW with stab-in float shoe (no float collar).
 Have casing measured to reach 3 to 5 ft. off bottom.
-Centralize casing at 5 ft. above shoe and 5 ft. above float and every third joint to 30-in. shoe.
+Centralize casing at 5-ft. above shoe and 5-ft. above float and every third joint to 30-in. shoe.
 DO NOT RUN CENTRALIZERS INSIDE 30-IN.
 CASING.
 Do not exceed running speed of one joint per 30 seconds to prevent surge.
 Fill casing with mud while running to overcome buoyancy.
 Have the 22-in. circulating swedge on the rig floor.
 Reciprocate casing while circulating and conditioning mud prior to cement job.
 Rig down (RD) casing crew. - 17.
 RU cementing unit.
 Centralize and set the casing in the slips and trip in the hole with centralizers on the drill pipe (DP).
 Rabbit the drill pipe as it is picked up prior to running in the hole.
-Stop 2 ft. from float shoe, circulate 2 barrels (bbls) per minute for 2 minutes, shut off pump, and stab into float collar with stab-in stringer.
+Stop 2 ft. from float shoe, circulate 2 barrels (bbls) per minute for 2 minutes, shut off pump, and stab into float shoe with stab-in stringer.
 Circulate the hole clean and cool down the well.
 ENSURE THAT CASING IS PROPERLY CENTERED BEFORE PUMPING CEMENT.
 SECURE CASING AS NEEDED TO PREVENT FLOATING DURING CEMENT JOB.
 Pump 30 bbls of water.
 Pump 20 bbls of mud clean.
 Pump 30 bbls of 10.5 ppg sepiolite spacer.
 Pump 5 bbls of water.
 Pump 13 bbls of Sodium Silicate Preflush.
 Pump 5 bbls of water.
 Pump Lead Cement: Pump 1000 cu ft of 13.0 ppg Premium Cement with 30% silica flour SSA-1, 10% Micro-silica 10 lb./sk Spherelite, 3% calcium chloride, and normal chemicals mixed with fresh water.
 Pump Tail Cement: Pump 356 cu. ft. of 15.0 ppg Premium Cement with 30% silica flour, SSA-1, 10% Micro-silica mixed with fresh water, 3% calcium chloride and normal chemicals.
 Monitor returns throughout the job.
-If lead cement returned to surface then switch to tail cement.
-If no returns to surface then pump cement and then switch to tail.
+If lead cement returns to surface, then switch to tail cement.
+If there are no returns to surface then pump all lead cement followed by tail cement.
 Pump displacement.
 Check if floats are holding while stabbed in.
-POH with stab in tool.
+POH with stab-in tool.
 The estimated static temperature at 1025 ft is 90°F. Record start of pumping time and time of cement returns.
-Keep water out of 22-in. x 30-in, annulus.
+Keep water out of 22-in. x 30in. annulus.
 RD cementing unit.

-NoteSlurry Design is for 125°F bottom hole static temperature (BHST), CaCl2 or retarder may be required if BHST changes to fill annulus.
-Order out at least 30 yards Ready Mix.
+NoteSlurry Design is for 125°F bottom-hole static temperature (BHST); CaCl2 or retarder may be required if BHST changes pipe.
+If cement has fallen, perform top job with ready-mix concrete and #9 crushed blue rock to fill annulus.
+Order out at least 30 yards ready-mix concrete.
 Add sodium silicate to annulus as needed.
-Add one barrel sodium silicate to each yard of ready mix concrete if available.
+Add one barrel sodium silicate to each yard of ready-mix concrete if available.
 Wait six hours and repeat top job if necessary.

 18. Wait on cement (WOC) until cement samples at surface have hardened or 12 hours after initial cement job.
-Tag top of cement in annulus after six hours with 1-1/2-in. tremie pipe.
-If cement has fallen, perform top with Ready Mix Concrete and #9 crushed blue rock
+Tag top of cement in annulus after six hours with 1-1/2-in, tremie

-Nipple Up 21-1/4-inch 2M BOPE & Test BOPE
+Nipple Up 21-1/4-inch 2M BOPE and Test BOPE